 Trouble’s a brewin’ a way down in Battersea…”

-Wednesday Feb 26, 2014 — Angry young men in western Kram, a low-income neighbourhood of Tunis, took to the streets throwing stones and empty beer bottles at the police and getting lungfuls of tear gas in return.
-Whole blocks were closed off by low-lying, blazing barricades, as teenagers dodged down alleyways to avoid being nabbed and packed into the back of waiting police vans.
+Feb 26, 2014 — Angry young men in western Kram, a low-income neighbourhood of Tunis, took to the streets throwing stones and empty beer bottles at the police then dodging down side streets and alleyways to avoid getting nabbed.
+They set fires across the road to keep the police at bay, and got lungfuls of tear gas in return.

-Back in 2011, Kram had around six “martyrs” — young protesters shot dead by the police — when it joined in the nationwide uprising that overthrew the Ben Ali regime.
+Back in 2011, Kram had eight “martyrs” — young protesters shot dead by the police — when the neighbourhood joined in the nationwide uprising that overthrew the Ben Ali regime.
 It is not about to forget its martyrs any time soon.